About Books

 About Tracy

-You write a lot about food.
-Is that because you’re a great cook?I do love to eat though and I believe so many great moments in life happen around a table.
-Friends and family often hash it out over food and drink so I’m drawn to those settings.
+I do love to eat, though, and I believe so many great moments in life happen around a table.
+Friends and family often hash it out over food and drink, so I’m drawn to those settings.
 And, I love to eat.
 Did I mention that already?

-As a reader, I like friends to lovers and sometimes the similar unrequited love trope.
+As a reader, I like friends-to-lovers and sometimes the similar unrequited love trope.
 I enjoy the history, the dance around, and near misses that lead to that moment when one or both find out or spill their feelings.
 Sigh.
 I will hang on for well over half a book for that moment.

-I have also been known to favor some good Alpha, well-crafted fake engagements, which I think are best with a friends to lovers component, and I like fish-out-of-water when they’re funny.
+I have also been known to favor some good Alpha, well-crafted fake engagements, which I think are best with a friends-to-lovers component, and I like fish-out-of-water when they’re funny.

 As a writer, I am drawn to friends/lovers because there is history to pull from, although that sometimes gets me into trouble.
-I am a recovering flashbacker so I remind myself to stay eyes-forward.
+I am a recovering flashbacker, so I remind myself to stay eyes forward.

 I write a lot of the opposites attract trope.
 It allows for individual character work, which is my favorite.
 And I love connecting the dots to their similarities and eventual HEA.